kninetimmy/Necksaver_xr/README.md

    If XRNS is unable to query the API layers (this happens on some systems) start OpenXR Developer Tools and check on system status that the XR_APILAYER_NOVENDOR_XRNeckSafer API Layer was installed correctly.
 6. If this works you can configure XRNeckSafer similar to VRNeckSafer.
 7. Once in game press the combined Game/XRNS center button.

+## **Trouble shooting**

+- If you are unable to start XRNeckSaferApp.exe it could be your AntiVirus SW preventing it running.
+In that case you could exclude your XRNS directory from the AV scan.
+  Make sure however that there really is no virus involved!
+- Another solution that worked for some is to include the line <loadFromRemoteSources enabled="true" /> into XRNeckSaferApp.exe.config inside the <runtime> tag.

 ## **Known issues:**